zikunz/tp/docs/UserGuide.md

 #### Emptying the item list: `items clear`

-Clear all recorded items in the system.
+* Clear all recorded items in the system.

-Format: `items clear`
+* Format: `items clear`

-Example: `items clear`

-Expected Output:
+* Expected Output:

 ```
 Done!
 I just cleared all items for you.